kcshettar/cg2f2017/Project/Source Code/README.md

   - Change the architecture from **ARM** or **x64** to **x86** in Visual Studio IDE
   - Choose the hosting platform as **HoloLens Emulator v.xxxx** to deploy the application
   - Click on **Debug** and choose **Start Without Debugging**
-  - Now you can see the Application running on the HoloLens Emulator
+  - Now you can see the Application running on   HoloLens Emulator
 - Using the application
   - Use the keys **W, A, S, D** and **Arrow Keys** to navigate and select the object
   - Hit **Enter** or use **Left Mouse Click** to shoot the ball.
 The blocks will move on collision